Barcelona pre-season 2022-23: Tour, fixtures, results, tickets & everything you need to know | Goal.com

 Barcelona pre-season 2022-23: Tour, fixtures, results, tickets & everything you need to know

-After a disappointing 2021-22, Xavi Hernandez does not want to waste any time getting his team back on track to challenge for silverware on multiple fronts.
+After a disappointing season in 2021-22, Xavi Hernandez does not want to waste any time getting his team back on track to challenge for silverware on multiple fronts.

-Barcelona will have its medical tests and first training session of the 2022-23 season on July 4.
-However, the entire squad might not return on that date as many of them were busy with their respective national teams until mid-June.
+Barcelona will have medical tests and their first training session of the 2022-23 season on July 4.
+However, the entire squad are not expected to return on that date as many of them were busy with their respective national teams until mid-June.

 After playing a friendly in Spain they will fly to the United States to take part in the Soccer Champions Tour.